 Prior learning from other post-secondary institutions

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer* some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

 Pre-Approved Seminar Credit (Maximum 30 hours)

-Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council, Association of Administrative Assistants, Association of Canadian Search Employment and Staffing Services, Canadian Institute of Traffic and Transportation, Canadian Payroll Association Insurance Institute of Canada, and Canadian Institute of Management.
+Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council, Canadian Payroll Association, and Canadian Institute of Management.
 For a complete list of accrediting associations, click here.

 To apply, you must meet eligibility criteria and submission deadlines.
-Students in this program may be eligible for:
+Students in this program may be eligible for the following awards:

 It is the student's responsibility to ensure all requirements for graduation are fulfilled.